Maritime and Offshore Injury Attorneys

 Vea esta página en español

-Houston Maritime & Offshore Injury Lawyers
+Houston Maritime and Offshore Injury Lawyers

 As with any maritime incident, there is a difference between a serious incident that occurs offshore and one that occurs on land.
 Evidence may be lost and difficult to recover.
 Preservation notices can be sent out, and the evidence can be gathered to analyze the claim under the Jones Act, Unseaworthiness, Maintenance and Cure, or any relevant maritime claims.